nordeck/intercom-presence/docs/test-environment.md

 }
 ```

-This is a proxy for [Stream server](../stream.ts) and for openDesk's ICS.
+This is a proxy for [Intercom service](../intercom.ts) and for openDesk's ICS.

 ## NATS server